 We were first introduced many years ago in a shop named Aquarius.
-My young hippie self, found you nestling comfortably among the beads, Indian print skirts, and tie-dyed tees.
+My young hippie self found you nestling comfortably among the beads, Indian print skirts, and tie-dyed tees.
 Dull and brown, you didn’t have much going for you in the looks department, but you sure knew how to cosset my feet in comfort.
-We became a regular thing after that and were seen together everywhere; shopping, at concerts, family events, cookouts, and the beach.
+After that, we became a regular thing and were seen together everywhere; shopping, at concerts, family events, cookouts, and the beach.
 Then you went away for a long time.

 Now Birkenstocks are back, baby!
-In spite of their orthopedic dowdiness, fashionistas have these miracles of foot-cradling comfort trending again, and I couldn’t be happier!
+Despite their orthopedic dowdiness, fashionistas have these miracles of foot-cradling comfort trending again, and I couldn’t be happier!

 Be a kid again.